DaveParillo/intermediate-cpp/_sources/string+vector/string.rst

    The default type for characters enclosed in double quotes is ``const char*``.

-This is one of those situations where :cref:`auto` may not be deducing the type you actually want.
+This is one of those situations where :lang:`auto` may not be deducing the type you actually want.
 There are several simple ways to use auto *and* get the type deduced to be a ``std::string``.